XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 At this point, your wallet shows the account's balance getting updated, but doesn't show you anything about the actual transactions that caused the updates.
 So, the next step is to display the account's transaction history (and keep it updated).

-The new transaction history should be in a tab, like this:
+The new transaction history displays in a new tab, like this:

 ![Screenshot: transaction history tab](img/python-wallet-4-main.png)